cf-sewe/cplace-cssc-operator/README.md

 ## Stacks

-### Classic
+### Docker Swarm

-This stack relies on Hetzner dedicated machines for running cplace instances cost-efficiently.
+The Docker Swarm stack relies on Hetzner dedicated machines for running cplace instances cost-efficiently.
-The intended use is for non-commercial instances.

-cplace is running as Docker containers and the data is stored on Docker volumes backed by ZFS.
-The cplace container will be built on-the-fly from the software downloaded from Central.

-The classic stack makes use of a simple Docker Swarm cluster.
-This brings the advantage of a single HTTP API endpoint for managing the Docker deployments.
+Docker Swarm provides an HTTP API endpoint for managing the service deployments.
-We can also use a wildcard domain (e.g. *.test.cplace.cloud) and use a Hetzner load-balancer as cluster entry-point.
+By using the Docker Swarm provided overlay network, we can also use a wildcard domain (e.g. *.test.cplace.cloud) and use a Hetzner load-balancer as cluster entry-point.

-The current draft plans using MariaDB and Elasticsearch instances that are deployed traditionally on each dedicated server.
+The current implementation is using MariaDB and Elasticsearch instances that are deployed on each dedicated server.
+We do not use ES or DB clusters.
 This means that a cplace instance has to be bound to a specific Swarm node.
-Also, we do not require a cluster file system.
+Therefore, we do not require a cluster file system for cplace or the cplace databases.
+The intended use of this stack is for non-commercial cplace instances running as single nodes.

+cplace is running as Docker containers and the data is stored on Docker volumes backed by ZFS with a quota.
+The cplace container is lightweight and does not contain the cplace build.
+The build is downloaded from Central to a shared storage and then hard-linked and mounted to the container.

 Stack features: